 Working offline is useful only when previously stored data files are available.

 Use the menu selection File>Open Data>Open Data... to load a saved data trace and File>Open Data>Open Master Data... to load a data file as the master trace.
 Data files which do not have an associated 'raw' file will have some limitations, See the section on Data Files for more information.

-Note: While offline the software will not be able to detect if the hardware has been reconnected.
-You must exit the analyzer software and restart it after reconnecting the analyzer hardware.
+Note: While offline the software will not be able to detect if the analyzer has been subsequently powered on or the USB cable reconnected.
+You must exit the analyzer software and restart it.